saifkabirasif/saifkabirasif.github.io/aboutme.md

 ---
 layout: page
 title: About Me
 subtitle: An Engineer by Profession!
-A Data Science Enthusiast by Passion!
+A Data Enthusiast by Passion!
 ---

 My name is Saif Kabir Asif.
 I have the following qualities:

 - I rock a great beard
 - I'm extremely loyal to my family
-- Trying to get into data science
+- They say I'm quick to learn new things
+- I'm an avid gamer and reader

 What else do you need?

 ### My History

 Born and raised in Dhaka, Bangladesh.
-After studying for 16 years and working for 5 years as a Telecommunications Engineer and Tech Strategist, I found myself attracted to everything data.
-Now, I'm here hoping for a new start with Data Science.
+After studying for 16 years and working for 6 years as Telecommunications network analyst, Radio network planner and Strategic Planner, I found myself attracted to everything data.
+Now, I'm here trying to delve deeper into the world of data and upskill myself in data exploration, analysis and most importantly data-driven decision making.